 - easier to slice thinly

-A typical tri tip roast is only 2 pounds (mini beef brisket) and from the bottom tip of the sirloin.
+A typical tri tip is only 2 pounds (mini beef brisket) and from the bottom tip of the sirloin.
 This roast is easy to recognize, thanks to its triangular shape.
 Rich in meaty flavor, boneless, and relatively tender.

 - smaller roast averaging 2 pounds